 Service pre-1 April 2008 Service post 31 March 2008 Pension Each year worked is worth 1/80 x final pensionable pay Each year worked is worth 1/60 x final pensionable pay Lump Sum Automatic lump sum of 3 x pension.
 In addition, part of the annual No automatic lump sum. pension can be exchanged for a one- off tax-free cash payment.
-A lump sum of £12 is paid for each £1 of pension given up.
-Part of the annual pension can be exchanged for a one-off tax-free cash payment.
-A lump sum of £12 is paid for each £1 of pension given up.
+A lump sum of £12 is paid for each £1 of exchanged for a one-off tax-free cash payment.
+A lump sum of £12 is paid pension given up. for each £1 of pension given up.